Itinerary

 Nights in a tent

-As we hike along (and sometimes across) one last small creek, we come across a dirt road and 5 kilometer further, the Alaska Highway!
+As we hike along (and many times across) one last small creek, we come across a dirt road and 5 kilometer further, the Alaska Highway!
 This is the end of our adventure, and a Terre Boréale driver comes to pick us up and drive us back to town.

 We arrive in town in the early evening and drop you off at your hotel.
 Your guide will be happy to give some recommendations on which restaurant to go to for your last evening in town!